teammicromouse/ev3-code/stable/README.md

 # ev3-code

+> [!WARNING]
+> This is an unstable folder.
+Stability and performance issues may arise with code in this folder.

 > [!NOTE]
 > Due to the difficulty of using source controlled Git with EV3 binaries, most updates are tracked via GitHub releases and a file naming scheme.